Skip to contents

 default_asp_ratio

 Default slide aspect ratio: "wide" (16:9, default) or "full" (4:3).
+Used to derive the canvas width from default_height when default_width is not given.

 default_height

-Default slide height in inches (default 7.5); the width follows the aspect ratio.
+Default slide height in inches (default 7.5).

 default_dpi